outbreak-info/outbreak_preprint_matcher/README.md

 This script currently uses a basic bag of words comparison and calculated jaccard similarity index.
 Based on a test run, from when litcovid had only 30k entries and there were only slightly less than 7K preprints, text similarities >0.2 and author similarities >0.45 make a reasonable cutoff.
 The author and text metafields were compared individually as this would allow for the identification and use of a more tailored threshold.

-Although there were initial plans to check other comparison methods (TF-IDF with cosine similarity), these plans were dropped as this method seems sufficient for the given task and using more complicated methods may extend the runtime.
+Although there were initial plans to check other comparison methods (TF-IDF with cosine similarity), these plans were dropped cue to time constraints.